PARIJAH DIARIES 1

 And that’s it.
 So many synonyms, and just four antonyms?
 I suppose normal never needs many words.

 My thinking wasn’t always ūtlendisc, of course.
 I was once an inlander too.
 It was only when I left my country, moving not so far, but across the sea, to Amsterdam, where on a day in early 2002 I wandered into a coffeeshop after work to check my emails, and there on the computer screen was a document left by the previous user when his or her coins ran out: FAA protocols for the interception of hi-jacked planes.

 By that time I’d stopped shelling out six euros a time for imported copies of The Guardian, which I’d read for all my adult life inland.
 I still saw BBC 24-hour news, and CNN, on the tiny television with built-in VHS I’d brought with me.
 The endlessly recycling headlines, slick logos and urgent, fight-or-flight-mode music.

 As I stirred sugar into my coffee I scanned the document, thought ‘Hmm, that’s odd’ like an inlander, closed it, and found a website behind it on the screen — What Really Happened, a ‘content farm’ type site run by Mike Rivero out of Hawaii.
 After that I started reading the whole world’s press — and the citizen press.
 And it took a while from there, but eventually, more than half a year after I left my country, I arrived in ūtland, and here I am, a million miles from where I started out.

 Though very much inland in the physical sense, landlocked, even, here in Isan, North Eastern Thailand.
 There are people around me who have never seen the sea.
-But that’s OK — there plenty of people who travel the world and never leave their In-land, it’s so strong in them.
+But that’s OK — there plenty of people who travel the world and never set foot outside their In-land, it’s so strong in them.
 I’ve known them and worked with them, and fallen out with a few.